arghvn/web_application/readme.md

 Dynamic pages can be divided into two categories.
 Pages that are dynamic with user-side code and pages that are server-side dynamic become a dynamic web page.

 we use this funcions for templating , template.new , template.parse andtemplate.execute.

+mvc pattern use for design
+it contained model , controller and view module model takes the response from database view shows this response controller passes response to the view

+for examlpe mvc used for log in in this case controller check the info and send it to model , model sens a response to controller and ffinally controller sends feedback to view view is connected to client and html